openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

     frontend_status: Done

-Top-level declarations can use export modifiers that make the declarations accessible in other compilation units by using import (see :ref:`Import Directives`).
+Top-level declarations can use export modifiers that make the declarations accessible (see :ref:`Accessible`) in other compilation units by using import (see :ref:`Import Directives`).
 The declarations not marked as exported can be used only inside the compilation unit they are declared in.

 .. code-block:: typescript
    :linenos: